tfpauly/privacy-proxy/draft-pauly-privacypass-auth-scheme.md

 Interactive token challenges require clients to obtain matching tokens when challenged, rather than presenting a token that was obtained in the past.
 This means that issuance and redemption events will occur at approximately the same time.
-In particular, if a client is challenged for an interactive token at time T1 and then subsequently obtains a token at time T2, a colluding issuer and origin can link this to the same client if T2 is unique to the client.
+For example, if a client is challenged for an interactive token at time T1 and then subsequently obtains a token at time T2, a colluding issuer and origin can link this to the same client if T2 is unique to the client.
 This linkability is less feasible as the number of issuance